Skip to main content

 Case Overview

-On May 7, 2025, I filed suit challenging the constitutionality of eliminating alumni-elected trustee positions at Indiana University.
+On May 7, 2025, I filed suit as lead plaintiff in Vasel v.
+Braun, challenging the constitutionality of eliminating alumni-elected trustee positions at Indiana University.
 The case is supported by the ACLU of Indiana, whose legal team is representing me in this action.

 The lawsuit argues that the Indiana legislature violated the state constitution by singling out Indiana University for the elimination of alumni input in board governance, while leaving similar structures intact at every other affected public university.